lakshanavenkateshan/EDA/README.md

-# EDA
+# EXPLORATORY DATA ANALYSIS
-In this repository I have explored and analysed the dataset
+In this repository I have explored and analysed the datasets